Woodie-07/ping-scanner/README.md

 I'm aware that the code isn't great, but it works.

 ## Warning!
 Scanning the internet, even just with ICMP pings, can result in abuse reports.
 Use at your own risk.
+I recommend [pfcloud.io](https://pfcloud.io) for scanning the internet, they won't give you any hassle about abuse reports.
+I use pfcloud for hosting my own scanner.

 ## Usage
 1. Clone the repo